QCD Axion Kinetic Misalignment without Prejudice: Introduction

 Nevertheless, despite the level of computation and the extensive literature concerning the dynamics of the axion, there are still many unknown features.
 For instance, the dynamics of the PQ field in the early Universe could differ from the standard treatment.
 The initial conditions for the axion field could be set dynamically because of particular choices~\cite{Daido:2017wwb, Takahashi:2019pqf} or the effect of physics beyond the SM~\cite{Co:2018mho, Co:2018phi}.
 Contrary to the conventional assumptions, the axion field possesses a non-zero initial velocity in the so-called kinetic misalignment (KM) mechanism~\cite{Co:2019jts, Chang:2019tvx}.
 In this case, the PQ symmetry is broken explicitly not only by QCD anomalies but also by the radial direction of the PQ field.
 For instance, a global symmetry is generally not a fundamental field property and gets spoiled by quantum effects.
 Nevertheless the \textit{quality} of the PQ symmetry has to be protected from these effects in order not to jeopardize the solution of the strong-CP problem~\cite{Georgi:1981pu, Dine:1986bg, Giddings:1989bq}, models in which the PQ symmetry is an accidental symmetry explicitly broken by quantum effects have been constructed~\cite{Holman:1992us, Kamionkowski:1992mf, Ghigna:1992iv, Barr:1992qq, Dine:1992vx}.
+For example, an additional linear term would lead to a wiggly potential and to the fragmentation of the axion field~\cite{Fonseca:2019ypl, Morgante:2021bks}, see also Refs.~\cite{Jaeckel:2016qjp, Berges:2019dgr}, similar to what is expected in models of inflation~\cite{Dolgov:1989us, Traschen:1990sw, Kofman:1994rk, Amin:2010dc}.
 The additional wiggles in the PQ potential due to the explicit symmetry breaking terms could source the initial non-zero axion rotation and a non-zero PQ charge, which can convert into a matter asymmetry through strong sphaleron processes~\cite{Co:2019wyp}, electroweak sphalerons~\cite{Co:2020jtv}, or in supersymmetric models~\cite{Co:2021qgl}.
+Observationally, upcoming gravitational wave detectors could be able to distinguish between the standard and kinetic misalignment scenarios~\cite{Gouttenoire:2021wzu, Gouttenoire:2021jhk, Madge:2021abk}.